A person with diabetes cannot go without food for long. If they don't eat regularly, their blood glucose level can plummet.

 People with diabetes should eat snacks and meals on a schedule because a delay of as little as half an hour can lower blood sugar, which can have catastrophic results.
 Diabetes makes you especially prone to a condition known as hypoglycemia, a reaction caused by too much insulin in the bloodstream.

 Video of the Day

-According to the National Diabetes Information Clearinghouse, how well a diabetic can manage her disease depends not only on what she eats, but also on when she eats it.
+According to the National Diabetes Information Clearinghouse, how well a person with diabetes can manage their disease depends not only on what they eat, but also on when they eat it.
 Eating more often can help keep blood glucose levels steady.
 Planning three regular meals with snacks in between can prevent blood sugar from fluctuating.
 You should not go more than four hours without eating a meal or snack.
 This keeps your body fueled throughout the day.